cloudmesh/classes/docs/source/assignments.rst

       - Why is Big Data uninteresting to me?
 (Summarize and/or contrast positions in the discussion list)
       - What limitations does Big Data Analytics have?
+      - If you work in a team please also discuss different positions if there are any.
+      - Make sure the work is shared and no academic honesty policy has been violated.

 ----------------------------------------------------------------------